trailofbits/tubertc/README.md

 ### Some users can't send or receive audio/video

 Tuber has trouble talking with users behind NAT.
-Supporting these NAT requires a [properly configured and tested STUN/TURN server](https://github.com/trailofbits/tubertc/issues/8).
+Supporting users behind NAT requires a [properly configured and tested STUN/TURN server](https://github.com/trailofbits/tubertc/issues/8).
 As it stands, Tuber works fine on most corporate LANs but, due to this issue, has trouble working reliably on the open internet.